apache/incubator-heron/website2/website/versioned_docs/version-0.20.0-incubating/schedulers-standalone.md

 Heron standalone uses [Nomad](https://www.nomadproject.io/) as a scheduler.
 For the most part, you shouldn't need to interact with Nomad when managing your Heron standalone cluster.
 If you do need to manage Nomad directly, however, you can do so using the `heron-nomad` executable, which is installed at `~/.heron/bin/heron-nomad`.
 That executable is essentially an alias for the `nomad` CLI tool.
 You can find documentation in the [official Nomad docs](https://www.nomadproject.io/docs/commands/index.html).

-You can also access the [Nomad Web UI](https://www.nomadproject.io/guides/ui.html) on port 4646 of any master node in the Heron cluster.
-You can see a list of master nodes by running `heron-admin standalone info`.
+You can also access the [Nomad Web UI](https://www.nomadproject.io/guides/ui.html) on port 4646 of any primary node in the Heron cluster.
+You can see a list of primary nodes by running `heron-admin standalone info`.
 If you're running a standalone cluster locally on your machine, you can access the Nomad UI at `localhost:4646`.

 ## Debugging Help

-The locations of the logs for the Nomad Server (master node) and Nomad Clients (slave nodes) are located at '/tmp/nomad_server_log' and '/tmp/nomad_client.log' respectively.
+The locations of the logs for the Nomad Server (primary node) and Nomad Clients (secondary nodes) are located at '/tmp/nomad_server_log' and '/tmp/nomad_client.log' respectively.
 Please look through these logs to see if there was a error setting up the Nomad cluster

 ### Common Problems